KKBOX/FireApp/README.markdown

 ## Build Your Own

 If you want to build your own copy, you will need [JRuby](http://jruby.org/) and [rawr](http://rawr.rubyforge.org/).
-You might want to take a look on <INSTALL.markdown> doc.
+You might want to take a look on the [INSTALL.markdown](INSTALL.markdown) doc.

     # Available tasks:
     rake -T;